<em>Diascia</em>: to sow, to plant, to grow

 Propagation

-Diascia is a short-lived frost-tender perennial (3 years) that benefits from being made more permanent: although it survives mild winters outdoors, young plants raised from cuttings taken in summer are more vigorous.
+Le Diascia is a short-lived tender perennial (3 years) that is worth preserving, because although it survives mild winters in open ground, young plants raised from cuttings taken in summer will be more vigorous.
 So consider taking cuttings or dividing clumps of suckering species (Diascia fetcaniensis).
-Sowing is also easy (follow our advice above!)
+Sowing is also easy to do (follow our advice above!)

 How to take cuttings of Diascia?

-• Remove lower leaves and cut each stem just below a node
+• Remove lower leaves and trim each stem back below a node

-• Plant in buckets filled with potting compost and sand
+• Plant into buckets filled with potting compost and sand

-• Keep substrate moist but not waterlogged until rooting
+• Keep moist but avoid waterlogging substrate until rooting

-• Keep cuttings in light in a cold greenhouse over winter
+• Place cuttings in light in a cold greenhouse over winter

-• Following spring, plant out in ground or into pots in May after last frosts
+• The following spring, plant them in open ground or into pots in May after last frosts

 Dividing clumps of Diascia

-• In autumn or spring, use a spade to gently separate clump divisions with roots and a few leaves
+• In autumn or in spring, use a spade to gently separate clump divisions that include roots and a few leaves

 • Replant immediately in garden or in pots